-Besides mowing and watering, part of keeping a lush lawn is fertilizing it properly in the fall and spring.
-If you’ve ever browsed fertilizers for your yard, you may have heard of winterizing fertilizer.
-Basically, this type of fertilizer, typically nitrogen-heavy, prepares grass with an energy reserve for winter.
-For an explanation of why you should fertilize your grass just before wintertime and how you should do it, read ahead.
+Besides mowing and watering, part of keeping a lush lawn is fertilizing it properly in the fall.
+If you’ve ever shopped for grass fertilizers, you may have heard of winterizing fertilizer.
+Basically, this type of lawn food, typically a nitrogen-heavy version, prepares grass with an energy reserve for winter.
+For an explanation of how winter lawn fertilizer works and how you should apply it, read ahead.

 Late autumn is also an ideal time to apply pre-emergent herbicides to prevent weeds from popping up during the cold-weather season.
-For the rest of winter, focus on straightforward maintenance tasks such as removing red fungus or trimming brown grass tips.
-(If you have a fungus, nitrogen-rich fertilizer can kill it, for what it’s worth.)
+For the rest of winter, focus on straightforward maintenance tasks such as trimming brown grass tips — we’ll talk more about these routine tasks below.

 So what are the different winterizing fertilizers?
 Most fertilizers for fall will be rich in nitrogen, which helps plants store energy in their roots.
 If you’ve got a warm-season lawn, make sure to look for fertilizers with potassium, as nitrogen might stress this kind of grass out too much.
-Pay attention to the N-P-K, aka the nitrogen, phosphorus, and potassium percentage values — your winter lawn fertilizer might not be that different from less expensive regular fertilizers.
+Pay attention to the NPK ratio, aka the nitrogen, phosphorus, and potassium percentage values — your winter lawn fertilizer might not be that different from regular, less expensive fertilizers.

 Winterizing your lawn may initially sound convoluted, but it’s quite simple.
 Long story short, you want to fertilize your turf right before winter so that it can store energy to push out beautiful growth during the spring.
 With an understanding of how to fertilize and which fertilizer you should use, you’ll be on your way to preparing a lush green lawn for spring.

 - A guide to composting your pumpkins